VedashreeTakle/Gaming-Arcade/README.md

 ## Contributing
 We welcome contributions to enhance this arcade prototype.
 Feel free to fork the repository, make improvements, and submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Acknowledgments
-Special thanks to the Pygame community and Python developers for their amazing support and resources.

 ---
 Explore our gaming arcade and enjoy an assortment of fun games all in one place!